 Captain Bryant Anderson was a huge history buff, model airplane builder, and loved to travel.
 He knew weird/odd facts and specific dates, locations of things, and music.

-The positive influence he had on his fellow firefighters will continue that work.
+The positive influence he had on his fellow firefighters will ensure his legacy continues.

 What an amazing man!

 That is an impressive list of accomplishments.
 No doubt he would have continued to improve himself and his men, given the chance.

 Rest Peacefully Sir.– Gene Smith

 God bless you and your family–thank you so much for your dedication to your community and our State.
 Rest in peace.– Anna Blu